prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 #### Adding and Removing Areas
 As with Actions, multiple ODE areas can be added to an ODE Trigger and the same ODE Areas can be added to multiple Triggers.
 ODE Areas are added to an ODE Trigger by calling [dsl_ode_trigger_area_add](#dsl_ode_trigger_area_add) and [dsl_ode_trigger_area_add_many](#dsl_ode_trigger_area_add_many) and removed with [dsl_ode_trigger_action_remove](#dsl_ode_trigger_area_remove), [dsl_ode_trigger_area_remove_many](#dsl_ode_trigger_area_remove_many), and [dsl_ode_trigger_area_remove_all](#dsl_ode_trigger_area_remove_all).

-**Important Notes**
-* Be careful when creating No-Limit ODE Triggers with Actions that save data to file as these operations can consume all available diskspace.
+**Important** Be careful when creating No-Limit ODE Triggers with Actions that save data to file as these operations can consume all available diskspace.
-* To use GIE Confidence as criteria, see the following NVIDIA [page](https://forums.developer.nvidia.com/t/nvinfer-is-not-populating-confidence-field-in-nvdsobjectmeta-ds-4-0/79319/20) for the required DS 4.02 patch instructions to populate the confidence values in the object's meta data structure.

 ---